onchainengineering/hmi-wirtual/docs/admin/infrastructure/scale-testing.md

 4. Provisioner: 50 instances (0.5 vCPU, 512 MB RAM)

-The test is deemed successful if users did not experience interruptions in their workflows, `coderd` did not crash or require restarts, and no other internal errors were observed.
+The test is deemed successful if users did not experience interruptions in their workflows, `wirtuald` did not crash or require restarts, and no other internal errors were observed.

 ## Traffic Projections